 April is an out-of-network provider with nearly all insurances.
 Read your particular policy and look for specific terminology.
 Does it allow for a Certified Nurse-Midwife or advanced practice nurse?
 Does it mention homebirth by name?
 April works with an insurance billing company that can answer all of your insurance billing questions: firstname.lastname@example.org

 What if I decide to have medication during labor?

 The option of going to the hospital at any point in your labor is always available.
 Having said this, it is very uncommon in a labor that is progressing normally that women opt to go to the hospital.
 Having the ability to eat, drink, move, and having the constant support of loves ones makes an incredible difference in ones ability to cope with the hard work of labor.

 Will I need to see an OB/GYN during my pregnancy?

-It is up to you, the pregnant woman, if you want to see an OB/GYN during your pregnancy.
-Clients generally find this dual care redundant as all of the lab work , ultrasounds, and prenatal assessment that you would get with an OB/GYN is available at April’s office.
+Although it’s not necessary, you may choose to see an OB/GYN during your pregnancy.
+Clients generally find this dual care redundant as all of the lab work, ultrasounds, and prenatal assessment that you would get with an OB/GYN is available at April’s office.
 Some women like the security of being able to say they have a physician relationship, just in case a hospital transport is necessary during the birth.
-April does work with a physician group in town if a
+April does work with a physician group in town if an emergency arises.